tomas-sucena/2022-FEUP-LDTS/docs/README.md

 - **Collect Object:mag: -** When Link is in the same position as an object he collects it.
 Use to obtain all the objects of the game.
 - **Menu -** There will be a menu when the game opens with the start and instructions options.
 - **Game Over -** If the player loses the game, there will be a message on the screen.
-- **Collision -** A collision will occur when Link is in the same position as an enemy, causing our hero to take damage.
-- **Lose life -** Link starts out with 3 lives, represented as hearts on the screen.
-Everytime an enemy collides with him, Link will take damage and lose some hearts, depending on the strenght of the attack.

 -----
 ### DESIGN

 > For further insight into our implementation of the design patterns, please consult the UML Class diagram above